 What is Italian aperitivo like at bars and locales?
 Basically, there are a few ways aperitivo is done.
 One is that you have access to a buffet of SNACKS (not meals, like most treat it as) that you have free access to with a purchase of a drink.
 Another is where a bar brings you a small set of snacks like olives, potato chips and vegetables crudite’ or you can order aperitivo snacks off the menu.
 The snacks you should look for are: crostini, meat and cheese boards but in small quantities- you don’t want to ruin your appetite for dinner!

-I think the aperitivo-buffet option is really gross and how some will go out for aperitivo as a cheap dinner.
-This will usually cost 8-15euros, depending on where you go.
+I think the aperitivo-buffet option is like leftovers from a cafeteria.
+This format will usually cost 8-15euros, depending on where you go.
 Hotels like the Westin Excelsior do a 20euro aperitivo at their rooftop bar and their buffet is edible, drinks are decent, plus you can’t beat the 360 view of the city!

-There are few bars that I like which serve aperitivo and my criteria is as such:
+There are few bars that I like which serve aperitivo and my very subjective criteria is as such:

-Signorvino near the Ponte Vecchio- Now this place has huge potential.
-I really hope they don’t start sucking, like most bars in Florence.
-The location is unbeatable- you can sit on the patio with the beautiful Ponte Vecchio at stone’s throw view.
+Signorvino near the Ponte Vecchio- The location is unbeatable- you can sit on the patio with the beautiful Ponte Vecchio at stone’s throw view.
 They have an impressive selection of wines by the glass and by the bottle.
 It is a wine store too so you could in theory, grab a bottle off the shelf to enjoy with aperitivo.
-Their aperitivo is fairly priced at 6-7 euros and comes with wine and this little personal platter of snacks.
+Their aperitivo is fairly priced and comes with wine and this little personal platter of snacks.
 Dear Signorvino, please do not ever go south in quality.
 Address: Via de Bardi, 46R, Florence, Italy.
 Website: http://www.signorvino.com/it

 Le Volpi e L’Uva- More of a wine bar, but still one of my favorite places for Aperitivo.
 They have a fantastic rotating list of wines, from tiny producers of natural wines, and a way too dangerously tasty selection of finger foods.
 I like their toasted crostini they make with fontina and lardo, or fontina and spicy salami ‘nduja.
 They don’t do aperitivo (no buffet, no chips/olives) but I suggest coming during aperitivo time (6pm-8pm) and ordering a glass of wine and a small snack such as one of their crostini and cured meat plates (which are the best in town in terms of quality- their wild boar salami may clog my arteries but I love it.)
 Address: Piazza dei Rossi, 1R